-Non-Muslims who worshipped in private homes continued to say Christian, Buddhist, Hindu, and other faiths experienced no interference from the government in their regular private worship services despite continuing legal prohibitions on worship outside of government-approved locations.
+Non-Muslims who worshipped in private homes continued to say Christian, Buddhist, Hindu, and other religious groups experienced no interference from the government in their regular private worship services despite continuing legal prohibitions on worship outside of government-approved locations.
+Space limitations caused overcrowding at some private homes used for non-Islamic worship.

-Sources said the government did not punish unregistered Muslim groups, such as Sufi prayer groups, who convened in an unofficial manner to conduct worship.
-The sources said the groups were more likely to face government scrutiny for nonreligious activities and could face prosecution for unlicensed financial arrangements.
+Sources stated the government did not punish unregistered Muslim groups, such as Sufi prayer groups, who convened without authorization from the government to conduct worship.
+The sources said the groups were more likely to face government scrutiny for activities not related to religion and could face prosecution for unlicensed financial arrangements.

-Consistent with the government's censorship policy mandating prior review of any published material, religious groups needed to obtain approval from the MERA before publishing texts within the country or disseminating religious publications outside their memberships.
+Consistent with the government's censorship policy mandating prior review of any published material, religious groups needed to obtain approval from the MERA before publishing texts within the country or disseminating religious publications outside their membership.
 The government also continued to require religious groups to notify the MERA before importing religious materials and submit a copy to the MERA.
 The ministry did not review all imported religious material for approval.
 Sources said non-Muslims were often able to import literature without scrutiny.